-Huittington Resources Ltd. (50%) and Liquid Gold Resources Inc. (50%) received approval for the removal of an 8000-tonne bulk sample from their Brett property.
-Between mid-1993 and mid-1994 Liquid Gold has spent approximately \$325 000 on surface drilling, engineering eud feasibility studies, and completion of the haulage road.
+Huntington Resources Ltd. (50%) and Liquid Gold Resources Inc. (50%) received approval for the removal of an 8000-tonne bulk sample from their Brett property.
+Between mid-1993 and mid-1994 Liquid Gold has spent approximately \$325 000 on surface drilling, engineering and feasibility studies, and completion of the haulage road.
 The drilling confirmed earlier grade estimates of 68 to 108 g/t Au on the Bonanza zone and average grades of 41.1 g/t Au on the R.W. vein which is accessible for surface mining.
-Liquid Gold is driving an adit from the portal site approximately 180 metres to the Honanza zone.
+Liquid Gold is driving an adit from the portal site approximately 180 metres to the Bonanza zone.
 Ore will be processed at the Greenwood mill in which the company recently acquired a 49% interest.

-In 1993 Fairfield Minemis Ltd. recovered 404 kilograms (13 000 oz) of gold and 498 kilograms (16 000 oz) of silver from 3850 tonnes of ore treated at the Asarco smelter at Helena, Montana, from its bulk sampling program on the Siwash North vein on the Elk preperty.
-Totel cost of production was US\$170 per ounce of gold.
+In 1993 Fairfield Minerals Ltd. recovered 404 kilograms (13 000 oz) of gold and 498 kilograms (16 000 oz) of silver from 3850 tonnes of ore treated at the Asarco smelter at Helena, Montana, from its bulk sampling program on the Siwash North vein on the Elk property.
+Total cost of production was US\$170 per ounce of gold.
 Reserves at January 1, 1994 were estimated by the company at 122 500 tonnes grading 54.5 g/t Au and 24.68 g/t Ag.
-Open-pit orodnenoa, underground exploration and bulk sampling were carried out in 1994 and are expected to produce a total of 834 kilograms (26 800 oz) of gold.
-Since late 1993, 1540 tonnes of ore averaging 77.14 g/t Au test mined from underground have yielded 118 kilograms (3800 oz) of gold from drifts, raises and a stope located below the open pit.
-This highgrade ore was mined over an average width of 0.55 metre.
+Total 1994 sales from open pit production and underground test mining and 1993 stockpiles are estimated to exceed 715 kilograms (23 000 oz) of gold.
+Stockpiles containing approximately 373 kilograms (12 000 oz) of gold remain on hand for future sales.
+Since late 1993, 1540 tonnes of ore averaging 77.14 g/t Au, test mined from underground, have yielded 118 kilograms (3800 oz) of gold from drifts, raises and a stope located below the open pit.
+This high-grade ore was mined over an average width of 0.55 metre.
 Eighty-three drill holes, totalling 2410 metres, drilled from underground stations to intersect the vein, expanded and further defined ore shoots.
-Underground exploration, development and test mining, with a \$1.5 million budget. resumed in October following completion of open-pit operations.
+Underground exploration, development and test mining, with a \$1.5 million budget, resumed in October following completion of open-pit operations.
 Fairfield expects to produce 776 kilograms (25 000 oz) of gold from 9070 tonnes of ore from the pit operation.
 The resumed underground program will include 400 metres of additional decline to accommodate future mining and further diamond drilling.
+Since mid-1992 the Siwash (Elk) mine has produced over 1555 kilograms (50 000 oz) of gold from ore averaging 95.7 g/t Au.
+This production exceeded drill-indicated estimates by a factor of two.
 Fairfield is also exploring two nearby gold properties, the Crest and the Oka.